samadalipatel/Trump-Twitter-Predictions/README.md

 There's not much (if anything) to clean from the trump twitter archive.
 However, the data collected from trackalytics needs extensive cleaning.
 This will most likely all be conducted in R.

 I will need to be mindful of how I clean and wrangle my data in R and what preprocessing I conduct in Python, as I will be conducting all the ML there.
 My plan is to simply create respective scripts to handle each portion and then tie those all into a larger executable file.

+### Note:
+Trump would often either copy and paste people's tweets about him and comment, or simply retweet tweets about him in 2015 that got very few likes.
+It could be that he wasn't as popular back then, or those retweets specifically weren't as popular.
+I have half a mind to remove those tweets from the dataset, but I will keep them in for now to see how the models initially perform.